makersacademy/rps-challenge/README.md

 ![Screenshot](http://i.imgur.com/JRz8aWv.png)

 If you are lucky, Computer might let you win (but not always).

+Or, click [here](https://sheltered-anchorage-61043.herokuapp.com/) to play it live.
 Have fun! :sunglasses:

 Testing
 --------